-Dear Valued Member,
+Dear Valued Members and Industry Leaders,

 Cleanliness and safety have been at the core of our industry since its beginning.
-Taking care of our guests and employees well-being is the essence of what we do.
-The recent Coronavirus pandemic has challenged this sense of well-being as it has impacted our economy, industry, and individual lives.
-Yet, working together, as one united industry, we can reassure everyone that hotels remain among the safest places for business, leisure, and employment.
+Taking care of our guests' and employees' well-being is the essence of what we do.
+The recent coronavirus pandemic has challenged this sense of well-being as it has impacted our economy, industry, and individual lives.
+Yet, working together, as one united industry, we can reassure everyone that hotels remain among the safest places for business, leisure, events, and employment.

-Long before the Coronavirus, hotels were dedicated to cleaning at the highest standards.
-It is in this spirit that the American Hotel and Lodging Association (AHLA) recently launched Safe Stay - a commitment to enhanced cleaning measures and safety guidelines that help us meet and exceed the concerns created during the pandemic.
+Long before the coronavirus, hotels were dedicated to cleaning at the highest standards.
+It is in this spirit that the American Hotel and Lodging Association (AHLA) launched Safe Stay - a commitment to enhanced cleaning measures and safety guidelines that help us meet and exceed the concerns created during the pandemic.